Chandigarh – Culture and Tradition

 Chandigarh celebrates several festivals that are uniquely their own.

-Festival of Gardens – The festival of gardens also called as Rose festival is a three-day festival organized in the last week of February when the rose plants in the garden are at its peak of bloom.
+Festival of Gardens – The festival of gardens also called as Rose Festival is a three-day festival organized in the last week of February when the rose plants in the garden are at their peak of bloom.

 Basant Panchami – Basant Panchami is a very popular seasonal fair and marks the arrival of the spring season.
 The yellow mustard in the fields brings a gorgeous golden yellow glow to the area.
 Kite flying is a popular event during the occasion.

 Baisakhi – Baisakhi is a harvest festival and celebrated with great pomp in Chandigarh.
 This is the time when farmers gather their harvest after a year-long hard work, so they celebrate it with full enthusiasm.

-Dusshera Festival – Dusshera Festival is celebrated in a big way with effigies of Ravan, Kumbkaran and Meghnath are burnt at a number of places in the city.
+Dusshera Festival – Dusshera Festival is celebrated in a big way with effigies of Ravan, Kumbkaran, and Meghnath being burnt at a number of places in the city.

 Chandigarh Carnival – Chandigarh carnival is a three-day event held in the second week of November.
 It is a time when students in the city show their talents and have fun.

 Other popular festivals in the city are Lohri, Diwali, Rakhi, Muktsar fair, Mango festival, and Teej.

 Chandigarh has a mixture of various traditions and cultures that are reflected in their costumes too.
 However, nowadays people like to wear modern outfits.
-Western outfits are the most popular among youngsters they like to wear jeans, skirts, tops, t-shirts rather than traditional dresses.
+Western outfits are the most popular among youngsters they like to wear jeans, skirts, tops, and t-shirts rather than traditional dresses.

 Traditionally dress for women of Chandigarh is Kurta Salwar, Patiala suits are also very common in the region.
-Saris are worn very less as compared to other parts of India, only on special occasions, people lie to flaunt expensive saris.
+Saris are worn very less as compared to other parts of India, only on special occasions, do people like to flaunt expensive saris.
 However, Salwar Kurta remains the all-time favorite dress among ladies.

-Among men, the traditional dress is kurta-Pajama and Punjabi Dhoti and Kurta, but men in Chandigarh are seen with their normal dress of pant shirt or t-shirt.
+Among men, the traditional dress is kurta-Pajama and Punjabi Dhoti and Kurta, but men in Chandigarh are seen with their normal dress or pant shirt or t-shirt.

-Punjabi juti is also traditional footwear in Chandigarh and is called the queen of footwear.
+Punjabi juti is also traditional footwear in Chandigarh and is called the footwear queen.

 Art and Crafts